The Figuration, ‘Race’ & Whiteness: Thinking with Elias no. 4

 6.1 The first point to comment on here is that it is notable that, in discussing established-outsider relations and offering a theorisation of how this figuration and its power ratios work, Elias does not in any explicit way explore how changes occur, and just what might be the factors in the dynamic producing this, other than to comment on changes in the state and its monopolisation of legitimate force.
-The result is an analysis that explains well how things stay as they are, but leaves the reader wanting to know more about what factors contribute to them changing.
+The result is an analysis that explains well how things stay as they are, but which leaves the reader wanting to know more about what factors contribute to them changing.
 He certainly notes at a number of points that disparities can diminish and changes occur, but there is no discussion of just what is involved in the production and unfolding of this.
-In South Africa, at different historical points in time some crucial changes are clear.
-Initially, there were established African polities, versus small disparate groups of white outsiders; later there were established National states of whites, versus the African majority as outsiders to these; later still, a new established black national state came into existence, versus the old established of whites but some of whom do not yet ‘know’ that their power and social position are now diminished; and now there is in the making a rather different established-outsider relation coming into being, which involves differentiated black and coloured groups contending for power and resources and forming an emergent figuration in which whites are largely an irrelevance.
+In South Africa, at different historical points in time some crucial changes that occurred are clear.
+Initially, there were established African polities, versus small disparate groups of white outsiders; later there were established national states (the Cape, Natal, Free State and Transvaal) of whites, versus the African majority as outsiders to these; later still (1994 and after), a new established black national state came into existence, versus the old established of whites but some of whom do not yet ‘know’ that their power and social position are now diminished; and now there is in the making a rather different established-outsider relation coming into being, which involves differentiated black and coloured groups contending for power and resources and forming an emergent figuration in which whites are largely an irrelevance.

 6.4 Thirdly, what this raises in turn are difficulties in pinning down what and who a figuration is composed by, and where the boundaries are between one figuration and another.
 Experientially, of course there are generally no such sharp boundaries because people live holistic lives; but analytically, deciding where cut-of points are for analysis is important.
 For Elias, these difficulties can be ignored because Winston Parva is a boundaried community and its established and outsider groups were demarcated because located within specific areas or zones within this.
 But thinking about this in South African terms, it is obviously not so simple.
 ‘Society’, the society of South Africa over time, is too large and too complicated for it to form the unit of analysis.